System Guide

 Extension

-Since the core library is rather minimal and generic, a lot of functionality is implemented in system extensions.
+The core library is rather minimal and generic, and a lot of functionality is implemented in system extensions.
 Extensions can do all kinds of things, from merely configuring some option, to defining new fields in the state object, to styling the editor, to injecting custom imperative components into the view.
-The system takes care to allow extensions to compose without unexpected conflicts.
+The system takes care to allow such extensions to compose without unexpected conflicts.

 The set of active extensions is kept in the editor state (and can be changed by a transaction).
 Extensions are provided as values (usually imported from some package), or arrays of such values.
 They can be arbitrarily nested (an array containing more arrays is also a valid extension), and are deduplicated during the configuration process.
 Thus, it is okay for extensions to pull in other extensions—if the same one gets included multiple times, it'll only take effect once.